-Starting in Fall 2018, Global Engagement will consist of approved intensive experiential learning, and enrollment in the 1-credit Global Engagement course following the experience.
+For majors who declared from Fall 2018 onward, the Global Engagement Colloquium requirement consists of approved intensive experiential learning, and enrollment in the 2-credit Global Engagement Colloquium course following the experience.
 The goal of this experience is to bring into conversation theoretical ideas and concepts from the classroom with everyday realities on the ground.
 This experience will require you to reflect upon what it means to engage with the world in a thoughtful and ethical way, to understand and navigate uneven power dynamics, to build relationships with individuals and communities, and to consider questions of reciprocity and accountability.

 You can fulfill this requirement through, for example, volunteer work, internships or experiences in New York City or elsewhere, subject to advance approval by the program.